-Data and public input gathered by TTCI staff and under the umbrella of the Community Development staff will be utilized within the TIP.
-This information will help to craft supporting information of the TIP providing evidence for transportation alternatives which are strategized within the TIP.
-Staff will present the information in a clear and concise manner in order to support the prioritization of projects by the TTCI Policy Board.
+Data and public input gathered by TTCI staff, in collaboration with the Community Development team, have been integral to the development of the adopted TIP.
+This information has been used to support the justification and prioritization of transportation alternatives within the TIP.
+As the TIP is implemented and updated, staff will continue to gather and analyze relevant data and public feedback.
+This ongoing process will ensure that the TIP remains responsive to community needs and priorities.
+Staff will present updated information in a clear and concise manner to inform the continued prioritization of projects by the TTCI Policy Board.

-TIP Development
+TIP Updates and Continued Development